seng438-winter-2022/seng438-a4-Mik-Ese/Assignment4-Report.md

 # Explain the use of assertions and checkpoints

-# how did you test each functionaity with different test data
+# How did you test each functionaity with different test data

+Bestbuy - Search, We used different search results, such as headphones, phones and invalid

+Bestbuy - Shop dropdown - We used different links, such as Appliances and Computers, Tablets and Accessories

 # Discuss advantages and disadvantages of Selenium vs. Sikulix